raymondworkshop/old.myblog/_posts/2015-08-04-priorityqueue.md

             - and then sink through the heap with the key to restore the heap condition

        + In a heap, the highest (or lowest) priority item is always stored **at the root**, hence the name "heap".
-       A heap is not a sorted structure and can be regarded as **partially ordered** [4].

-       There is no particular relationship among ndoes on any given level, even among the siblings.
+       A heap is not a sorted structure and can be regarded as **partially ordered** .
+There is no particular relationship among ndoes on any given level, even among the siblings [4].

        + A heap is useful data structure when we need to **remove the object with the highest (or lowest) priority**.